 But you must know that the four Cantos were also protagonists of an important historical event: it is in fact from one of those palaces that, on 18 August 1862, Giuseppe Garibaldi appeared by saying the famous farse "O Rome or death".

 You are in one of the main and most crowded squares of Catania, whose name derives from an ancient Greek Sicilian poet.
 The square, with its rectangular shape, is divided by the passage of the Via Etnea which thus forms two sections, with a different architectural style.
 In the eastern part, in fact, you can admire the 15-meter monument, made of white marble by the sculptor Alessandrino Greco Monteverde, depicting one of the most illustrious Catanese musicians, Vincenzo Bellini.
 At the base are the four statues depicting the most successful works by Bellini: The Puritans, Norma, The Pirate and the Sleepwalker .
 Behind the monument you will notice the entrance of the ancient city market, known as " fera o 'luni ".

-On the top of the southern hill there is a wrought-iron cloister, where even today it is possible to listen to concerts or sit for a moment to enjoy the surrounding landscape.
-If you are lucky, you can also admire Mount Etna from there.
+On the top of the southern hill there is a cloister made of wrought iron where is possible to listen to concerto or music still today, or where ho can just sit and take a deep breath to enjoy the nature.

 Posted in Itineraries